Remi-Gau/eCobidas/docs/10-motivations.md

 done right, this could also in the long term enhance the adoption of emerging neuroimaging standards (BIDS, fMRIprep, NIDM...), facilitate data sharing and pre-registration, help with peer-review...

+## Reduce inefficiencies

+- lost time trying to figure out what:
+ - other authors did
+    - to compare our results
+    - when reviewing papers
+ - what we did 6 months ago

+- we often have to report the same information
+    - when writing a pre-registration
+    - when curating our data
+    - when writing our methods and results section
+    - when sharing data